Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/enableASCAuditPolicies.md

 **This step is optional.**

-Enable policies from **Azure Security center** using script.
-This scripts will update configurations and settings to make the cloud account compliant for the policies [listed here](../../onboardingGuide/enableASCAuditPolicies/#asc-policy-list){target=_blank}
+Enable Azure Security Center audit policies (Optional) includes configuring  Azure Security Center free tier in order for Zscaler CSPM to pull all security recommendations and make it available within the product.

 ## Prerequisite